tinestaric/tinestaric.github.io/source/_posts/2024-02-01-my-mb-820-experience.md

 The questions do cover a wide area of topics, **from telemetry, KQL, AppSource submissions, and ContainerHelper, to actual AL objects, data types, and permission sets**.
 [Alberto][albertolinkedin]  did a brilliant job **attaching various links for each topic** that MS specified can be included in the exam.
 You can find the full list **[here][certificationguide]**.

 When I was preparing, I went through exam areas and marked all where I didn't feel comfortable.
 I then followed the MS Learning Paths covering those areas.
-Every learning path ends with a **» Check your knowledge«** which gives you a feeling of what kind of questions to expect from that area.
+Every learning path ends with a **»Check your knowledge«** which gives you a feeling of what kind of questions to expect from that area.

 The questions come in 5 types:
 - Multiple choice with a single correct answer